Suicide

 There are an estimated 10 to 20 million non-fatal attempted suicides every year.
 Non-fatal suicide attempts may lead to injury and long-term disabilities.
 The most commonly adopted method of suicide varies from country to country and is partly related to the availability of effective means.
 Assisted suicide, sometimes done when a person is in severe pain or facing an imminent death, is legal in many countries and increasing in numbers.

 Views on suicide have been influenced by broad existential themes such as religion, honor, and the meaning of life.
-The Abrahamic religions traditionally consider suicide as an offense towards God due to belief in the sanctity of life.
+Most religions disapprove of suicide.
 During the samurai era in Japan, a form of suicide known as seppuku (腹切り, harakiri) was respected as a means of making up for failure or as a form of protest.
 Suicide and attempted suicide, while previously illegal, are no longer so in most Western countries.
 It remains a criminal offense in some countries.
 In the 20th and 21st centuries, suicide has been used on rare occasions as a form of protest; it has also been committed while or after murdering others, a tactic that has been used both militarily and by terrorists.
 Suicide is often seen as a major catastrophe, causing significant grief to the deceased's relatives, friends and community members, and it is viewed negatively almost everywhere around the world.